sd2379/docs-oxd-prod/3.1.0/sources/index.md

 oxd-https-extension is a standalone RESTful Jetty based server which accepts HTTP calls and redirects them to `oxd-server`.
 In order to use `oxd-https-extension` oxd server must be installed.

 **Where do I deploy oxd-server?**
 oxd-server is deployed on the same server as the web application(s) you want to protect.
+With the oxd-https-extension oxd-server can be deployed on its own standalone server.

 **Why should I use oxd?**
 oxd offers a few key improvements over the traditional model of embedding OAuth 2.0 code in your applications: